 In my book I have compiled the most beautiful Japanese restaurants in Berlin.
-Until the book is published, I want you to get a taste of Japan in Berlin by introducing my "Top 5 Japanese restaurants in Berlin".
+For now I want you to get a taste of Japan in Berlin by introducing my "Top 5 Japanese restaurants in Berlin".

 The owners of The Catch a Japanese izakaya come to Berlin from Riga, where there opened their first restaurant.
 By the name you can already guess what you can get here: Yes, fresh fish.
 At The Catch you get high-quality raw fish in the form of sashimi and sushi.
 There is also Robata grilled seafood, meat and vegetables, as well as delicious selection of Izakaya and much more.
 Highly recommended is also the Shizo, Affila and the grilled octopus!
 Itadakimasu!